 - Reduce windshield time

 Map out your current customer base and see if you can group orders together.
 Determine if you should limit or expand service areas depending on the volume of business.

 Leverage a mixed fleet

 - Depending on your business model and areas served, you may want to invest in different modes of transportation.
 With the rise of eBike popularity, there are benefits to businesses as well.
-Including, less fuel consumption, ability to cut through alleys or parks, less maintenance costs, and are comparable to vans with drops/stop.
+Including, less fuel consumption, the ability to cut through alleys or parks, fewer maintenance costs, and are comparable to vans with drops/stops.